rgs1690/inspo-folio/README.md

 # Inspo-Folio  [![Netlify Status](https://api.netlify.com/api/v1/badges/fa003feb-c844-4b77-b864-abe4e3b8bea9/deploy-status)](https://app.netlify.com/sites/inspo-folio/deploys)
 Inspo-folio is a digital portfolio that allows artists to showcase their work side by side works of art that directly inspired them.
-This app sets to solve te problem of having a neat and organized system to store original works of art along side reference photos to help artists better articulate their work and connect with their audience.
+This app sets to solve the problem of having a neat and organized system to store original works of art along side reference photos to help artists better articulate their work and connect with their audience.

 <img width="400" alt="Your Alt" src="https://dozitgaqgnfnfsxezhpg.supabase.in/storage/v1/object/public/capstone/homeImage.png">